matteorizzuto/matteorizzuto.github.io/_pages/research-interests.md

 <div id="Individuals" class="tabcontent">
 <p>
 Organisms&mdash;plants, animals, and microbes&mdash;are the starting point of my research.
 Through foraging, interacting with other organisms, or spending time in a given place, organisms shape the environment.
-At the same time, the characteristics of their environment cause organisms to change how they act.
+Likewise, the characteristics of their environment cause organisms to change how they act.
 Organism-environment interactions are the backbone upon which most of what we know about the ecology of ecosystems is built.
 Consequently, investigating and describing these interactions are fundamental steps towards developing a holistic, general understanding of the way ecosystems&mdash;and our planet&mdash;work.
 </p>

 <p>
-My interest in organism behaviour has led me to investigate what constrains it&mdash;from animal biochemistry to the laws of physics.
-I also study how environmental characteristics&mdash;for instance, food biochemistry&mdash;influence how organisms use their space and explore how we as researchers and scientists describe and study the interactions among organisms and their environment.
+My interest in organism behaviour has led me to investigate what constrains it&mdash;from biochemistry to the laws of physics.
+I am also interested in how we as researchers and scientists describe and study the interactions among organisms and their environment.
 </p>

 <h3>Relevant papers</h3>
 <ul>
   <li>Rizzuto M, Leroux SJ, Vander Wal E, et al. (2021) Forage stoichiometry predicts the home range size of a small terrestrial herbivore.
 Oecologia 197:327–338.
 DOI: <a href="https://doi.org/10.1007/s00442-021-04965-0">10.1007/s00442-021-04965-0</a></li>
-  <li>Heckford TR, Leroux SJ, Vander Wal E, et al. (2021) Spatially explicit correlates of plant functional traits inform landscape patterns of resource quality.
-Landscape Ecology.
-DOI: <a href="https://doi.org/10.1007/s10980-021-01334-3">10.1007/s10980-021-01334-3</a></li>
   <li>Ellis‐Soto D, Ferraro KM, Rizzuto M, et al. (2021) A methodological roadmap to quantify animal‐vectored spatial ecosystem subsidies.
 Journal of Animal Ecology 90:1605–1622.
 DOI: <a href="https://doi.org/10.1111/1365-2656.13538">10.1111/1365-2656.13538</a></li>
   <li>Rizzuto M, Leroux SJ, Vander Wal E, et al. (2019) Patterns and potential drivers of intraspecific variability in the body C, N, and P composition of a terrestrial consumer, the snowshoe hare (<i>Lepus americanus</i>).
 Ecology and Evolution 9:14453–14464.
 DOI: <a href="https://doi.org/10.1002/ece3.5880">10.1002/ece3.5880</a></li>
   <li>Rizzuto M, Carbone C, Pawar S (2018) Foraging constraints reverse the scaling of activity time in carnivores.
 Nature Ecology & Evolution 2:247–253.
 DOI: <a href="https://doi.org/10.1038/s41559-017-0386-1">10.1038/s41559-017-0386-1</a></li>